Fred Anderson (American football)

-Fredell Lamont Anderson (born October 30, 1954) is an American former National Football League (NFL) defensive lineman who played for the Pittsburgh Steelers (1978–1979) and the Seattle Seahawks (1980–1982).
+Fredell Lamont Anderson (born October 30, 1954) is an American former professional football player who was a defensive lineman in the National Football League (NFL) for the Pittsburgh Steelers from 1978 to 1979 and Seattle Seahawks from 1980 to 1982.
+He played college football for the Oregon State Beavers and Prairie View A&M Panthers.

 Early life

 Anderson was born in Toppenish, Washington in 1954 and attended Toppenish High School.

 Career

 He played college football for Oregon State University and Prairie View A&M University.
 He was then drafted by the Pittsburgh Steelers.
 He stayed there for the 1980 season before being released, and won Super Bowl XIII against the Dallas Cowboys and Super Bowl XIV against the Los Angeles Rams.
 He was later picked up by the Seattle Seahawks in 1980, where he stayed for three seasons.